Welwitschia: Cultivation

 Two undamaged plants in cultivation; the two leaves are clearly distinct.

-The Coat of arms of Namibia.
+The coat of arms of Namibia.
 Welwitschia is seen growing at the bottom of the image.

 Welwitschia grows from a seed, which can be bought from specialty seed dealers.
 The seeds have been shown to display orthodox seed behavior, meaning they can be stored for long periods of time at extreme humidity and temperature.
 Welwitschia seeds are able to survive temperatures as high as 80 C and as low as -20 C without major side effects.

 Seeds collected from the wild often are heavily contaminated with spores of the fungus Aspergillus niger, which causes them to rot shortly after they germinate.
 The fungus infects the growing cones of Welwitschia early in their development with a sharp increase in infection occurring when the pollination drop (a sugary substance produced by the ovule) appears.
 Because of this, seeds in the wild may be rendered nonviable before they develop fully.
 The fungicide tebuconazole may be useful in controlling limited A. niger seed infection.

-Indigenous people sometimes eat the cone of the plant by eating it raw or baking it in hot ashes.
-The Herero name of the plant, onyanga, translates to 'onion of the desert'.
+Indigenous people occasionally consume the cone of the plant by eating it raw or baking it in hot ashes.
+The Herero name of the plant, onyanga, translates to "onion of the desert".
 Welwitschia is also featured on the coat of arms of Namibia growing from a sand dune.